tham123ans3/arabictesttwo-me/README.md

       export PATH=$PATH:/Users/user237789/reactnative/arabictesttwo-me/node_modules/yarn/bin
       export PS1='\u@\H:\w$'

-2. if yarn is not working, then install yarn using npm and run it, then run 'yarn' to install the necessary/dependent packages
+    Note:
+         yarn path is hard-coded to a project directory as we were using
-3. cd ios
+6. cd ios
-4. issue 'pod install' . this will install the necessary dependences
+7. issue 'pod install' . this will install the necessary dependences
-3. once installed, then do 'yarn ios' to run
+8. once installed, then do 'yarn ios' to run

 starting the program: